Supplying the automotive industry

 Quick and easy implementation

-The company was also impressed with how easy the weld cells were to implement — and how easy they are for operators to learn to program and control.
+The company also appreciated how easily they could implement the weld cells.
+At the same time, the cells are also easy for operators to learn to program and control.
 Kenosha employees took a one-week training course with Miller — covering everything from basic controls to advanced weld programming.

 The system has an integrated operator control panel and full color teach pendant, so Kenosha operators have full system control, diagnostics and programming capabilities in one central, easy-to-reach location.